Accreditation - Garrett College

 What is accreditation?
 Accreditation is the process through which an external agency examines an institution and determines whether it meets established requirements and standards.
 Institutions participate voluntarily.
 Accreditation is important for our students because federal student aid is available only to students enrolled in accredited institutions.

 What is re-accreditation?
-Every ten years MSCHE mandates that its member institutions undergo a rigorous self-study process and write an extensive report on that process.
+Every eight years MSCHE mandates that its member institutions undergo a rigorous self-study process and write an extensive report on that process.
 This report is the foundational document for the MSCHE evaluation team's onsite visit.

 What is a self-study report?
 A self-study report is a comprehensive review of a college's educational programs, institutional policies, and student services.
 It is conducted by the college.
 It determines how well a college meets its own mission and strategic goals, as measured against MSCHE's seven standards of accreditation and fifteen requirements of affiliation.